vsemenova/orthoml/README.md

 ## Code
-### Figure 2: Own price elasticities by level 1 category as estimated by orthogonal least squares
+### Figure 2: Own price elasticities by level 1 category as estimated by Orthogonal Least Squares

-### Figure 3: Own price elasticities across the months of a calendar year as estimated by orthogonal least squares
+### Figure 3: Own price elasticities by the months of a calendar year as estimated by Orthogonal Least Squares

-### Figure 4: Own price elasticities (using categorical dummies up through level 4) for selected Protein Products.
-Estimators are
-###  Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares
+### Figure 4: Distribution of Own price elasticities for selected Protein Products as estimated by Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares

-### Figure 5: Own price elasticities (using categorical dummies up through level 4) for selected Non-Edible Products.
-Estimators are
-###  Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares
+### Figure 5: Distribution of Own price elasticities for selected Non-Edible Products as estimated by Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares

-### Figure 6: Own price elasticities (using categorical dummies up through level 4) for selected Snacks.
-Estimators are
-###  Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares
+### Distribution of Own price elasticities for selected Snacks Products as estimated by Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares

-### Table 2: Cross Price Elasticity for Drinks
+### Table 2: Estimated Cross Price Elasticity for Drinks